dippy2214/Unity-Audio-Visualiser/README.md

 Now that we have a working concept for the band system, it's time to expand.

 ### 📈 Expanding The Systems
+After implementing the 8 bands, I quickly switched to allow myself to make use of 64 bands as well.
+This was entirely for aesthetic purposes, and the bands are made following similar logic to the 8 bands, just divided up more. having 64 bands let me have 64 cubes, which let me play with the visuals more to customise it how I wanted.
+I was going for a circular pattern, which will be more clear in the final design.
+However at this stage
+I started experimenting with lots more looks for the program.
+I could easily extract data such as amplitude from the data, and I experimented for a while with different looks.
+However, none of this was particularly technically impressive, so lets skip forward to some more features.